-Prerequisite: Admission to the program Laboratory: 9.0 hours (149 contact hours) (course fee required)
+Prerequisite: Admission to the program Laboratory: 9.0 hours (149 contact hours)

-Basic Addiction Counseling
+Basic Addiction Counseling Courses

-BAC 100 Survey of Psychiatric Rehabilitation
+BAC 100♦ Survey of Psychiatric Rehabilitation

 The survey course addresses the following themes: understanding psychiatric disability and current approaches to treatment, the mental health system and surrounding legal issues, psychiatric rehabilitation through vocational skills training, and family and community support systems.
 The orientation of the course is more practical than theoretical, and there is considerable opportunity to observe and practice relevant skills.
 Consumers serve as guest speakers to highlight issues of empowerment and stigma, and to increase understanding of consumer experiences with the mental health system.
 This course is appropriate for students planning careers in mental health.
-Lecture: 3 hours

-BAC 101 ↔ 4 credits Introduction to Basic Addiction Counseling
+BAC 101♦ Introduction to Basic Addiction Counseling

 This course covers a range of addictions, including both the illegal and legal drugs.
 Etiology and history of addictions in the United States are discussed, as well as different treatment strategies, including out-patient and residential, individual, group and family therapy.
 The different support groups are explored including the Twelve Step groups, along with alternative groups.
-Lecture: 4 hours

-BAC 105 ↔ 4 credits Introduction to Recreation
+BAC 105♦ Introduction to Recreation 4 credits

 Learn about the basic historical foundations of recreation and leisure.
 Included is an analysis of those factors influencing leisure patterns.
 The relationship of recreation to other social institutions in light of present individual and societal needs is covered.
-Lecture: 4 hours

-BAC 110 ⇒ 3 credits Introduction to Therapeutic Recreation
+BAC 110♦ Introduction to Therapeutic Recreation

 Students address theory, philosophy and historical development of therapeutic recreation service in clinical- and community-based programs.
 Focus is on the characteristics of special population groups.

+BAC 115♦ Principles of Recreation

-Lecture: 3 hours ples of recreational programming.
+Essential elements and basic principles of recreational programming.
 Emphasis is on leadership processes and methodology.
-Lecture: 3 hours

-Principles of Recreation Essential elements and basic principles of recreational programming